openforcefield/qca-dataset-submission/STANDARDS.md

 # Required fields

 Current list:

 * Ensure all submissions have cmiles, most important are mapped hydrogen smiles
 * Ensure the WBO is requested for all submissions, this should be included in the scf properties list using the flag `wiberg_lowdin_indices`

+## Job specifications (level of theory; settings)

+OpenFF depends on a QCSpecification named "default" which corresponds to `B3LYP-D3BJ/DZVP` in Psi4.
+Submissions may have multiple specifications, but must include the `default`.

 # Best practices

-* If any calculations are to be redone from another collection, re-use the old input (coordinates, atom ordering etc) as this will avoid running the calculation again and will just create new references in the database to the old results and should help keep the cost of the calculations down.
+* If any calculations are (to be redone from another collection, re-use the old input (coordinates, atom ordering etc) as this will avoid running the calculation again and will just create new references in the database to the old results and should help keep the cost of the calculations down.

 # Dataset naming and versioning